pic

 35.348 ns (3 allocations: 240 bytes)

-as an example, but the same principle applies to other initialization methods such as Vector{Float64}(undef, length(x))
+Notice that, although the example uses similar(x), the same principle applies to other initialization methods such as Vector{Float64}(undef, length(x)).

 x = rand(100)